Most businesses hire a waste service provider to help them handle or dispose of their dangerous waste. Waste service providers might help you:

 - Dispose of waste

-- Identify waste codes (designate your waste)
+- Identify waste codes (or, designate your waste)

 - Create hazardous waste manifests

-- Assist with record-keeping
+- Assist with record keeping

 Find a waste service provider